gdscwm/real-time-chat-app/README.md

 Congratulations!
 You've built a real-time chat application using Go, Fiber, and HTMX.
 This project demonstrates how to create a reactive frontend without JavaScript and leverage WebSockets for real-time communication[1].

 Feel free to extend this project by adding features like user authentication, multiple chat rooms, or message persistence.

+## Acknowledgments

+Thanks to FreeCodeCamp for providing the template to this workshop [here](https://www.freecodecamp.org/news/real-time-chat-with-go-fiber-htmx/)!